CodingAvenue/codestop-course-php-advance/content/CustomExceptions/CustomExceptions.q.md

 /// type=MS, id=276afd10-9d42-4aa2-bc68-b5ac1a211e20, answer=[4,5]

-Which statements correctly describe the `catch` block on lines 20 and 21 of `Main.php`?
+Which statements correctly describe the `catch` block on lines 20 and 21 of `main.php`?

  - It enables the `divide()` function to throw an exception if an error occurs.